SonalKD/Finance-Automation-Solution-Design-Framework-Business-Analyst-Case-Study/README.md

 Based on this assessment, data consolidation and validation were identified as the highest-priority candidates for automation, as they offer significant efficiency gains while improving data quality and control.

+🔹 Solution Approach Perspective

+In practice, the choice between low-code and strategic solutions is not about which is better, but about what is most appropriate for the given context.

+Low-code solutions are typically preferred in scenarios where:

+The business requires a quick turnaround and cannot wait for a full development cycle There is uncertainty around requirements and a need to validate the solution approach The use case is limited in scope, such as small reporting needs or processes used by a smaller user group Cost and prioritisation do not justify investing in a full-scale strategic solution

+For example, a simple reporting use case used by a few users may not require a fully engineered solution and can be effectively addressed using low-code tools.

+However, for core finance processes that involve multiple data sources, increasing data volumes, and strong governance requirements, a strategic solution approach is more suitable.

+Technologies such as Python-based workflows or system integrations enable:

+Scalability to handle growing data and cross-domain processes Centralised and reusable logic, reducing inconsistencies Stronger validation and control mechanisms, supporting data quality and auditability Better alignment with enterprise architecture and long-term sustainability

+Therefore, low-code solutions can be used to quickly realise value and validate use cases, while strategic solutions are preferred for building robust, scalable, and governed systems in the long term.